rotoglup/nll_image_compare_report/README.md

-A tool for generating an HTML change report between images in a folder.
+A tool for generating an HTML change report between images in one or two folders.

-> An example report can be seen [here](https://nllsoft.com/tools/nll_image_compare_report/example_report/), it has been generated using the `test-images/` folder in the repo.
+> An example report can be seen [here](https://nllsoft.com/tools/nll_image_compare_report/example_report/), it has been generated using the `test-images-one-folder/` folder in the repo.

+# Usage, two folders

+Drop two folders, containing images to compare, on the executable - the HTML report will be written in the parent folder.

+Images with the same name are compared in the report.

+# Usage, one folder

 ![Usage illustration](doc/usage-illustration.gif)

-# Usage

 Drop an images folder on the executable - the HTML report will be written in the folder.